NickS55/SixthSense/README.md

 1) to create a tool for pitchers who want to advance their craft

 ## Features that I want to get done
-    -create a baseball simulator using three js and Trakman/rapsodo/flightscope -using a k-means algorithm to categorize pitches -study pitch sequences and use gametheory and psychology to create specific sequences -a pitch grader that estimates the effectiveness of pitches based on mlb pitcher data
+    - :white_check_mark: create a baseball simulator using three js and Trakman/rapsodo/flightscope -using a k-means algorithm to categorize pitches -study pitch sequences and use gametheory and psychology to create specific sequences -a pitch grader that estimates the effectiveness of pitches based on mlb pitcher data